Free Zone (Scientology): Perception by German government authorities

 Scientology Commissioner Ursula Caberta in Hamburg said that the Free Zone is a type of "methadone program for Scientologists", and, in any case, "the lesser evil".
-The Free Zone group, Ron's Org, says that the Verfassungsschutz Baden-Württemberg (State Office for the Protection of the Constitution) has stated that there is no need to keep Ron's Org under observation "as the Ron's Org has no anti-constitutional goals".
+According to the Free Zone conglomerate Ron's Org, the Verfassungsschutz Baden-Württemberg (State Office for the Protection of the Constitution) has stated that there is no need to keep Ron's Org under observation "as the Ron's Org has no anti-constitutional goals".
 There is some cooperation between members of the Ron's Org and state authorities who observe the Church of Scientology and investigate their activities.